Charlz-r/Dome-Project/README.md

 ## Notes
 - All visuals are optimized for dome projection, ensuring proper distortion correction.
 - The project leverages TouchDesigner’s real-time rendering capabilities to create dynamic, evolving visuals.

----

-Let me know if you want any tweaks!